CloudLabs-Samples/EduLabs/DataScience/windows/lab-aws.md

 ## Overview

-In this lab environment, you will access the Windows Data Science VM which has several popular tools for data exploration, analysis, modeling & development pre-installed.
+In this lab environment, you will access the Windows EC2 instance which has several popular tools for data exploration, analysis, modeling & development pre-installed.

-This Windows VM is preinstalled with a collection of tools commonly used for data analytics and machine learning.
+This Windows instance is preinstalled with a collection of tools commonly used for data analytics and machine learning.

 The VM image makes it easy to get started doing data science in minutes, without having to install and configure each of the tools individually.
 You can easily stop it when it's not in use.
 The DSVM resource is both elastic and cost-efficient.